henrikwidlund/unfoldedcircle-firetv/README.md

 3. Click on `Integrations`
 4. Click on `Add new` and then `Install custom`
 5. Choose the file in step 1 (`unfoldedcircle-adbtv.tar.gz`)
-6. Make sure that your TV is turned on
+6. Make sure that your device is turned on
 7. Click on the newly installed integration and follow the on-screen instructions

 ## Configuration